How To Boil Crawfish: With Helpful Tips

 It was a Jubilee, and it was so much fun!

 After picking to our heart's content, we loaded ourselves with our full buckets into the back of Daddy's truck and headed down the levee to our little green house.
-Mama and Daddy cooked the fresh harvest in a large boiling pot, and we ate until our lips were burning from cayenne pepper and our bellies were full.
+Mama and Daddy cooked the fresh harvest in a large pot over the fire, and we ate until our lips burned from the cayenne pepper and our bellies were full.
 It was a joyful time!

 The Tradition Continues